bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 4: 01:02:12

 Oh, okay.
-Okay, it's like a cryptographic challenge

-Speaker 0: 01:02:16

-protocol

-Speaker 4: 01:02:20

-that's like the server is sending bytes, but those bytes are not the address, but somehow be the client server challenge, you can establish the address or the information that the
+Okay, it's like a cryptographic challenge protocol.
+The server is sending bytes, but those bytes are not the address, but somehow with the client server challenge, you can establish the address or the information that the server is sending on the client.

-Speaker 1: 01:02:40

-server is sending

-Speaker 4: 01:02:41

-on the client.
-Holy shit,
+Holy sh*t, that's something.

 Speaker 1: 01:02:44

-that's something.
 Yeah, so the client is sending an encrypted version of its query and it gets an encrypted response.
 And the point is the server never decrypts anything.
 Yeah, that's the point.